Bristol Student’s Union takes action for Student Renters’ Rights during National Lobby Day

 This is an issue as it disproportionately affects working-class and international students, as well as those estranged from their families, leading to significant housing challenges.

-Lucy Pears, Student Living Officer at Bristol SU, stated, “The new government’s Renters’ Rights Bill presents a crucial opportunity to improve student housing, but we must ensure it addresses students’ needs.
+Lucy Pears, Student Living Officer at Bristol SU, said: “The new government’s Renters’ Rights Bill presents a crucial opportunity to improve student housing, but we must ensure it addresses students’ needs.

 “This is why we are going to London alongside other Student Union Officers from across the country to advocate for change and give Bristol students a voice in this matter.”